-Template 2.6 Non-network expenditure -------------- -------------------------
+Template 2.6 Non-network expenditure

-Table 2.6.1: Consistency of information with the requirements of the RIN Non-network Information has been presented for non-network expenditure in accordance with the expenditure definitions and requirements of the RIN.
-Source of information • SAP Fleet Reports Methodology and assumptions made IT and Communications Client device expenditure is expenditure that relates to a hardware device that accesses services made available by a server.
-Items included in this category are the costs associated with our IT service provider, plus all capital expenditure associated with the purchase of desktop computers, laptops, tablets etc. Recurrent expenditure is expenditure that relates to items that occur on a regular on-going basis and would include the operating labour costs of the IT department, plus all costs associated with landlines, mobile phone charges, software, data communications etc. Non-recurrent expenditure is expenditure that relates to items that occur on a non-recurring basis.
-Motor vehicles • All motor vehicles are split into the relevant RIN category per the category designation generated from SAP.
+Table 2.6.1: Non-network expenditure

+Information has been presented for non-network expenditure in accordance with the definitions and requirements of the RIN.

+- SAP - Fleet Reports

+IT and Communications

+- Client device expenditure is expenditure that relates to a hardware device that accesses services made available by a server.
+Items included in this category are the costs associated with our IT service provider, plus all capital expenditure associated with the purchase of desktop computers, laptops, tablets etc. - Recurrent expenditure is expenditure that relates to items that occur on a regular ongoing basis and would include the operating labour costs of the IT department, plus all costs associated with landlines, mobile phone charges, software, data communications etc.

+Non-recurrent expenditure is expenditure that relates to items that occur on a non-recurring basis.

+Motor vehicles

+All motor vehicles are split into the relevant RIN category per the category designation generated from SAP.
 Costs are then allocated on a proportionate basis per the number of vehicles within each category for determining opex expenditure.
 Capex expenditure is the value of additions within the regulatory year, split into the relevant motor vehicle category.

-Use of estimates No estimates have been used in the collation and presentation of this information.
-Table 2.6.2: Consistency of information with the requirements of the RIN Annual descriptor metrics - IT and Information has been presented for non-network expenditure in accordance with the definitions and requirements of the RIN. communications Source of information expenditure The descriptor metrics relating to TasNetworks' IT and Communications expenditure has been sourced from SAP at the time of the Financial Year End.
+No estimates have been used in the collation and presentation of this information.

+Table 2.6.2: Annual descriptor metrics - IT and communications expenditure

+Information has been presented for non-network expenditure in accordance with the definitions and requirements of the RIN.

+The descriptor metrics relating to TasNetworks' IT and Communications expenditure has been sourced from SAP at the time of the Financial Year End.
 The numbers provided are as per the TasNetworks' published accounts.

-Methodology and assumptions made Employee numbers represent total TasNetworks employee numbers as published in the annual accounts.
+Employee numbers represent total TasNetworks employee numbers as published in the annual accounts.

+No estimates have been used in the collation and presentation of this information.

+Table 2.6.3: Annual descriptor metrics - Motor vehicles

+Information has been presented for non-network expenditure in accordance with the definitions and requirements of the RIN.

+- SAP - Fleet Reports

+Kilometres travelled

+The opening and closing odometer readings for each vehicle were used to calculate the kilometres travelled in the current reporting period, with the mileages then sorted by category of vehicle and aggregated.

+Number purchased

+The number of vehicles purchased by TasNetworks during the current reporting period was extracted from SAP.

+Proportion of expenditure

-Use of estimates No estimates have been used in the collation and presentation of this information.
-Table 2.6.3: Consistency of information with the requirements of the RIN Annual descriptor metrics - Motor Information has been presented for non-network expenditure in accordance with the definitions and requirements of the RIN. vehicles Source of information • SAP Fleet Reports Methodology and assumptions made Kilometres travelled The opening and closing odometer readings for each vehicle were used to calculate the kilometres travelled in the current reporting period, with the mileages then sorted by category of vehicle and aggregated.
-Number purchased The number of vehicles purchased by TasNetworks during the current reporting period was extracted from SAP.
-Proportion of expenditure • The proportion of fleet expenditure was derived by: gathering motor vehicle expenditure for each vehicle from TasNetworks financial system. allocating each motor vehicle to the appropriate category (e.g. Light Commercial, Passenger, Trailer) calculating the total expenditure for each category of motor vehicle splitting out the cost of each category of vehicle into prescribed and non-prescribed expenditure calculating the Regulatory Percentage by dividing prescribed expenditure by total expenditure Use of estimates No estimates have been used in the collation and presentation of this information.
+- The proportion of fleet expenditure was derived by: - gathering motor vehicle expenditure for each vehicle from TasNetworks financial system. - allocating each motor vehicle to the appropriate category (e.g. Light Commercial, Passenger, Trailer) - calculating the total expenditure for each category of motor vehicle - o splitting out the cost of each category of vehicle by service classification - calculating the Regulatory Percentage by dividing standard control expenditure by total expenditure

+No estimates have been used in the collation and presentation of this information.

-Template 2.7Vegetation management
+Template 2.7 Vegetation management